Facebook Misses Q3 Sales Estimates, But Users Continue To Grow (NASDAQ:FB)

 "Our community and business continue to grow quickly, and now more than 2 billion people use at least one of our services every day," said Mark Zuckerberg, Facebook founder and CEO.
 "We're building the best services for private messaging and stories, and there are huge opportunities ahead in video and commerce as well."

 Facebook shares closed Tuesday up 2.91 percent at $146.22.
 Shares were up about 1.5 percent in after-hours trading.
+Editor's note: The stock fell more than 5 percent shortly after the company's conference call began at 5 p.m.
+ET.

 Related Links: